albaitas/react-app-typescript-cv1/README.md

-# react app typescript cv1
+# React App Typescript cv1

 It is a single page application written using Create React App, Typescript, React Hooks, with full create, read, update and delete functionality.